inclusar/inclusar.github.io/index.md

 My name is Artsiom Shemiatavets aka inclusar.

-I am designer and researcher of game design in education games from Belarus.
+I am designer and researcher of game design in education games.